beneath-hq/beneath/docs/reading-writing-data/access-management.md

 - **Full (CLI) secrets:** These have full access to your user, and are normally used for command-line authentication
 - **Private read secrets:** These are limited to `view` permissions on all the resources you have access to
-- **Public read secrets:** These are limited to `view` permissions on public projects and streams on Beneath
+- **Public read secrets:** These are limited to `view` permissions on public projects and tables on Beneath

 **Never share your user secrets!** You should not share or expose user secrets nor use them in production systems.
 Use a service secret if you need a secret in a production system or if you need to expose a secret (e.g. in a shared notebook or in your frontend code).